Albury flood map & planning overlays

 Is Albury flood-prone?

-About 5% of Albury falls within a mapped flood overlay, against a Albury City average of 16%.
+About 5% of Albury falls within a mapped flood overlay, against the council-wide suburb average of 28%.
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Albury bushfire-prone?